onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-configuration/app-version-management.md

 #### Application signature

-The application sends a signature with every request to the Onegini Access to prove that it is a genuine app installation.
+The application sends a signature with every request to the OneWelcome Access to prove that it is a genuine app installation.
 An app developer will deliver application signatures as described in the [App delivery lifecycle topic](../app-delivery-lifecycle/app-delivery-lifecycle.md#final-steps).
 Application signatures are sometimes referred to as Application thumbprints or Application secrets.
 Configure their values in the `Application signatures` fields.